 Variable costs differ from month-to-month and can even depend on how much sales are done during a certain time period.
 These costs can include printing, packaging materials, shipping, stocking, office supplies, and utilities.

-Regularly review current pricing
+Regularly review current product pricing

-Don’t stagnate when it comes to pricing.
+Don’t stagnate when it comes to product pricing.
 Schedule a review of your prices on a regular basis to account for market demand, response to competition, change in profit objectives and so forth.

 The following circumstances may call for a pricing review: